Practical resource for using AI inside the firm

 Where the leakage usually starts

 The common failure is not that accountants do not care about new clients.
 It is that enquiries arrive during payroll runs, year-end work, VAT deadlines, tax season or partner review time.
-The email lands, nobody owns it, and the prospect waits.
-By the time someone replies, another firm has already made the first call.
+The same pattern often appears in client-record chasing: the email lands, nobody owns the next action, and the opportunity or deadline waits until someone has capacity.

 3